kyokomi/quick-image-cli/README.md

 COMMANDS:
    add
    list
-   delete
+   delete-config
    help, h		Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h		show help